Chapter

 What does John 5:13 mean?

-At the start of chapter 5, Jesus went to the Pool of Bethesda, near the temple, where there was a large group of people suffering from disabilities (John 5:3).
+At the start of chapter 5, Jesus went to the Pool of Bethesda, near the temple (John 5:1–2), where there was a large group of people suffering from disabilities (John 5:3).
 There, He heals a man who had been crippled for thirty-eight years and instructs the man to take his bed and walk (John 5:8–9).
-When the local religious leaders saw the man carrying a load on the Sabbath, they questioned him (John 5:10).
+Local religious leaders saw the man carrying a load on the Sabbath.
+So, they questioned him (John 5:10).
 Rather than being amazed at a miraculous healing, these officials are more concerned about a violation of their traditions (John 5:12, 16).

 It might seem odd that a man who has been miraculously cured would know nothing about the man who healed him.
 This verse provides some explanation.
 At all times during His earthly ministry, Jesus is sensitive to God's timetable.
 This not only affects where He goes and what He does, it also influences the amount of attention He draws at any given time.
-In this case, Jesus seems more interested in provoking a confrontation with the Pharisees.
-This, as upcoming verses will show, allows Jesus to defend His ministry, His divinity, and the evidence proving He is legitimate.
+In this case, Jesus seems mostly interested in provoking a confrontation with the Pharisees.
+As upcoming verses show, these clashes allow Jesus to defend His ministry, His divinity, and the evidence proving He is legitimate.

 Expand